Skip to Main Content

 La Condesa holds a Michelin Plate for 2025, which in Michelin's framework indicates a kitchen producing food of sufficient quality to warrant attention without yet having reached the star tier.
 For context, Michelin awarded its first Austin stars in 2022, and the Austin guide remains relatively compact.
 Among Austin's Mexican restaurants, La Condesa's Michelin recognition is uncommon.

-That peer set matters when considering where La Condesa sits in Austin's competitive field.
+That comparable set matters when considering where La Condesa sits in Austin's competitive field.
 The city's Michelin-starred rooms include Barley Swine (New American, one star), la Barbecue (one star), and Olamaie (Southern, one star).
 La Condesa's Plate recognition places it in the tier below those stars but above the general Austin dining field, at a price range (marked $$$) that aligns with Olamaie and positions it above Kemuri Tatsu-ya but below the $$$$ rooms like Jeffrey's.

 Austin's Mexican Dining Field and Where La Condesa Fits